houshuang/blog/content/posts/2008-04-29-anatomy-of-a-chinese-网吧-cybercafe.md

 title: "Anatomy of a Chinese 网吧 (cybercafe)"
 created_at: 2008-04-29 00:00:00 -0400
 kind: article
-tags: china, personal, tech, travel
+tags:
+  - china
+  - personal
+  - tech
+  - travel
 ---

 One of the most striking things in China, and a very important feature